Coping with hot weather for older people

 Caring for an older person during extreme heat

-- Check on an older person twice a day during extreme heat.
+- Carers are encouraged to check on an older person on days forecast for hot weather.
 Especially if they live alone.

 - Visit them if you can, rather than just talking on the phone.